msikma/obsws-4to5/readme.md

 ## New features

 * You can now store and request **persistent JSON data** in OBS using the [GetPersistentData](https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md#getpersistentdata) call.
-* The OBS video settings are now also accessible through the [GetVideoSettings](https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md#getvideosettings) call.
-* Requests can now be [batched](https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md#requestbatch-opcode-8) for efficiency.
+* A new **"vendor" API** has been added, which is similar to `CustomEvent` messages but designed specifically for plugin developers.

+A number of [other new features](https://github.com/obsproject/obs-websocket/wiki/Notable-changes-between-4.x-and-5.x) have been added as well.

 ## Basics

-The protocol has completely changed since v4, so old applications will need to be thoroughly updated.
+The protocol has completely changed since v4, so old applications will need to be totally changed.
 A v4 client can not connect to a v5 server—there is no backwards compatibility.

 * The **default port** was changed from **4444** (v4) to **4455** (v5).
+* Authentication is now always enabled by default.

 *The following examples are specific to [obs-websocket-js](https://github.com/obs-websocket-community-projects/obs-websocket-js)—if you're using a different client, check their documentation to see its equivalent.*